onur-zengin/python-cisco-iosxr/README.md

     As shown above, # character can be used to create comment lines or comment out a selected node.

-    The program does not - nor was seen necessary to - perform regex checks to provided node names.
+    The program does not perform - nor was seen necessary to do - regex checks to the provided node names.
 Hence, invalid entries in the inventory file will not be ignored straight away.
 However they will be retried in every polling cycle and then ignored due to DNS lookup failures.
-In the next release, it is intended to include a version check function to validate the IOS-XR operating system in the remote hosts.
+This behaviour will be modified in the next release, where the name resolution check will be accompanied by a system OS validation check and will be done only once during startup.

     [-l <loglevel>], [--logging <loglevel>]